underscoreio/underscoreio/src/html/_posts/2015-06-25-keeping-scala-simple.md

 }
 ~~~

-does not strictly main substitution (the use of a mutable variable breaks substitution within `sum`) but nonetheless maintains local reasoning as `total` is not visible outside `sum`.
+does not strictly maintain substitution (the use of a mutable variable breaks substitution within `sum`) but nonetheless maintains local reasoning as `total` is not visible outside `sum`.

 *Simple code maintains local reasoning wherever feasible.*